-Map 11.51 JPA 35 North of Mosley Common
+Picture 11.51 JPA 35 North of Mosley Common

-- Be in accordance with a masterplan that is agreed by the Council, and is effectively informed by detailed site investigations, an archaeological assessment, the presence of priority habitats and other constraints; - Deliver around 1,100 new homes with higher densities close to existing and new bus stops on the Leigh-Salford-Manchester (LSM) Guided Busway as applicable; - 3.
-Provide an additional stop on the busway and/or new/improved pedestrian and cycle links to existing busway stops, and contribute proportionally and meaningfully to increasing passenger capacity on the busway at peak times, subject to full detailed busway service analysis with Transport for Greater Manchester;
+- 1. Be in accordance with a comprehensive masterplan that is agreed by the Council., and is effectively informed by detailed site investigations, an archaeological assessment, the presence of priority habitats and other constraints This will include the need for an infrastructure phasing and delivery strategy in accordance with policy JP-D1; - 2.
+Deliver around 1,100 new homes, including affordable housing in accordance with local policy requirements, with higher densities close to existing and new bus stops on the Leigh-Salford-Manchester (LSM) Guided Busway, as applicable; - Make provision for new and improved sustainable transport and highways 3. infrastructure, having regard to the indicative transport interventions set Places for Everyone Composite Plan - Modifications Version 2023 out in Appendix D in accordance with Policy JP-C7.
+This includes Provide an additional stop on the busway and/or new/improved pedestrian and cycle links to existing busway stops, and proportionate contributionse proportionally and meaningfully to increaseding passenger capacity on the busway at peak times, subject to full detailed busway service analysis being undertaken in conjunction with Transport for Greater Manchester;

-- 4. Ensure that good quality road access is provided into the site, including from Mort Lane, Bridgewater Road and Silk Mill Street, with at least two choices of connection into and out of the site for residents to the north of the guided busway and for residents to the south of the guided busway, with exceptions only where a small extension of an existing cul-de-sac is appropriate; - 5.
-Deliver necessary highway capacity improvements to mitigate the impact of the full development, including at the junction of the A577 Mosley Common Road and the A580 East Lancashire Road, B5232 Bridgewater Road and B5232 Newearth Road, and A5082 Armitage Avenue and the A6, as applicable; - 6.
+- 4. Ensure that good quality road access is provided into the site, including from Mort Lane, Bridgewater Road, City Road and Silk Mill Street, Any access arrangements from Silk Mill Street should ensure good quality pedestrian and cycle linkages into the rest of the site with at least two choices of connection into and out of the site for residents to the north of the guided busway and for residents to the south of the guided busway, with exceptions only where a small extension of an existing cul-de-sac is appropriate; - 5.
+Deliver necessary highway capacity improvements to mitigate the impact of the full development, including at the junction of the A577 Mosley Common Road and the A580 East Lancashire Road, B5232 Bridgewater Road and B5232 Newearth Road, and A5082 Armitage Avenue and the A6, as applicable - 6.
 Ensure safe and convenient access for pedestrians and cyclists to services and amenities in Tyldesley, Mosley Common and Ellenbrook, and to bus services on the surrounding road network and busway, through the retention and enhancement of existing public rights of way and the creation of new footpaths, including links across the guided busway corridor, where appropriate; - 7.
-Provide new community and health facilities on-site, potentially as part of a new local centre, or an equivalent financial contribution as appropriate, to meet additional demand generated by the development; - 8.
-Provide new primary education facilities on-site, as a new school and/or as an expansion to St John's Mosley Common Primary School, unless it is determined by the council that it is not needed; and provide a financial contribution to meet the demand generated by secondary school pupils; - Protect and enhance the environs of Honksford Brook through the creation of a green infrastructure corridor, including safeguarding land for a flood storage area to mitigate the risk of flooding downstream; - Provide a robust landscaped boundary with open countryside in the Green Belt to the north; and - 11.
-Provide necessary easements for the gas pipeline that crosses the western part of the site.
+Provide new community and health facilities on-site, potentially in a suitably accessible location close to a future additional stop on the guided busway as part of a new local centre, or an equivalent financial contribution as appropriate, to meet additional demand generated by the development;

+8. Provide new primary education facilities on-site, as a new school and/or as an expansion to St John's Mosley Common Primary School, unless it is determined by the council that it is not needed; and make provide a financial contributions for off-site additional secondary school provision to meet needs the demand generated by secondary school pupils the development, in accordance with Policy JP-P5;